annmcnamara/sqlalchemy-challenge/README.md

 ## Bonus: Other Recommended Analyses

 * The following optional challenge queries were completed

 ### Temperature Analysis I

 * Hawaii is reputed to enjoy mild weather all year.
-Is there a meaningful difference between the temperature in, for example, June and December?
+A box plot and subsequent t-text comparison was used to check fi there is there a meaningful difference between the temperature in, for example, June and December?

-* You may either use SQLAlchemy or pandas's `read_csv()` to perform this portion.
+* SQLAlchemy was used to perform this portion.

 * Identify the average temperature in June at all stations across all available years in the dataset.
-Do the same for December temperature.
+The same was done for December temperature.

 * Use the t-test to determine whether the difference in the means, if any, is statistically significant.
-Will you use a paired t-test, or an unpaired t-test?
-Why?
+An unpaired t-test (also known as an independent t-test) was used.
+An unpaired t-test is a statistical procedure that compares the averages/means of two independent or unrelated groups to determine if there is a significant difference between the two

 ### Temperature Analysis II

-* The starter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
+* A function called `calc_temps` was provided that will accept a start date and end date in the format `%Y-%m-%d`.
 The function will return the minimum, average, and maximum temperatures for that range of dates.

-* Use the `calc_temps` function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").
+* The`calc_temps` function is used to calculate the min, avg, and max temperatures for chosen trip dates using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").

-* Plot the min, avg, and max temperature from your previous query as a bar chart.
+* The min, avg, and max temperature from the previous query are plotted as a bar chart.

-  * Use the average temperature as the bar height.
+  * The average temperature is used as the bar height.

-  * Use the peak-to-peak (TMAX-TMIN) value as the y error bar (YERR).
+  * The peak-to-peak (TMAX-TMIN) value is used as the y error bar (YERR).

     ![temperature](Images/temperature.png)

 ### Daily Rainfall Average

-* Calculate the rainfall per weather station using the previous year's matching dates.
+* Calculate the rainfall per weather station using the previous year's matching dates is calculated.

 * Calculate the daily normals.
 Normals are the averages for the min, avg, and max temperatures.

-* You are provided with a function called `daily_normals` that will calculate the daily normals for a specific date.
+* Afunction called `daily_normals` that will calculate the daily normals for a specific date is provided.
 This date string will be in the format `%m-%d`.
-Be sure to use all historic TOBS that match that date string.
+All historic TOBS that match that date string are used.

-* Create a list of dates for your trip in the format `%m-%d`.
-Use the `daily_normals` function to calculate the normals for each date string and append the results to a list.
+*  A list of  of dates was created for the chosen trip in the format `%m-%d`.
+The `daily_normals` function calculates the normals for each date string and appends  the results to a list.

-* Load the list of daily normals into a Pandas DataFrame and set the index equal to the date.
+* The list of daily normals was loaded into a Pandas DataFrame and  the index was set equal to the date.

-* Use Pandas to plot an area plot (`stacked=False`) for the daily normals.
+* Pandas was used to plot an area plot (`stacked=False`) for the daily normals.

   ![daily-normals](Images/daily-normals.png)